xuanwang91/xuanwang91.github.io/_pages/about.md

 ---

 I'm an Assistant Professor at UCSD jointly appointed by Computer Science and Halıcıoğlu Data Science Institute.
-I obtained my Ph.D. from UIUC advised Prof. Jiawei Han in 2019.
+I obtained my Ph.D. from UIUC advised by Prof. Jiawei Han in 2019.
 I received my B.E. from SJTU in 2014.
 I'm also a coach of the UCSD's ACM-ICPC team.

 ## Research Interests